EVENT SPONSORS

 Registration

-Advance registration is available now for just $100 for the entire weekend including four nights of dancing and three days of dance workshops, as well as admission to the rodeo on Saturday and Sunday.
+Advance registration is available now for just $100 until September 15 for the entire weekend including four nights of dancing and three days of dance workshops, as well as admission to the rodeo on Saturday and Sunday.
 (There will be an additional fee for premium workshops and for the Stompede documentary screening.)
 Registrations are nonrefundable.
-Advance registration ends October 5, 2025.
-Full weekend passes will be available on site for $120.
+Full weekend passes will be available on-site for $120.

 After you register you will be given the opportunity to upgrade to a host sponsorship for just $40 additional.
 Your tax-deductible donation directly supports the Sundance Association for Country-Western Dancing and is a great way to show your appreciation.
-(Note that your registration fee goes entirely to the International Gay Rodeo Association, and the host sponsor donation goes entirely to the Sundance Association.
-That's why it requires two separate forms.)
+(Note that your registration fee goes entirely to the International Gay Rodeo Association, and the host sponsor donation goes entirely to the Sundance Association, requiring two separate forms.)
+We are unable to offer any siginificant benefits for your sponsorship, but we will offer priority presale access to the Stompede documentary screening and to premium workshops, plus an invitation to the VIP Welcome Reception.

 You will receive hotel reservation information in your registration confirmation email.
 If you register and do not receive a confirmation, please contact us at roundup-registration@sundancesaloon.org.
 Note that hotel room rates will increase as we move through our room block allotments, so register early for the best rates.